IceTweak/gohunterbot/README.md

 ```
 - **ResourceUrl** - link to page that bot will visiting;
 - **BorwserCaps** - it's external library struct from [tebeka/selenium](https://pkg.go.dev/github.com/tebeka/selenium).
 Capabilities configures both the WebDriver process and the target browsers, with standard and browser-specific options;
-- **Refreshing** - repeating time interval after which the bot will perform its target actions using the **Collector**.
+- **Refreshing** - repeating time interval after which the bot will perform its target actions using the [selenium webdriver](https://www.selenium.dev/documentation/webdriver/).

 ## How to use

 Below are described ways to launch this bot locally with the necessary configuration.

-1. Clone this repo by typing:
+1. Clone this repo by typing in terminal:

 	```bash
 	git clone https://github.com/IceTweak/gohunterbot.git